KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Essentials-Article.md

 ## Namespaces

-KeyboardKit uses namespaces to make the API surface smaller, by nesting types in logical groups.
-KeyboardKit has namespaces like ``Keyboard``, ``KeyboardAction`` ``KeyboardLayout``, etc.
+KeyboardKit uses namespaces nest types into logical groups, like ``Keyboard``, ``KeyboardAction`` ``KeyboardLayout``, etc. This helps to make the SDK surface area smaller and easier to navigate.

 Namespaces don't contain protocols, or important types that are meant to be exposed as top-level types.
-This includes essential types like ``KeyboardInputViewController``, ``KeyboardContext``, etc., and important view components like ``KeyboardView``.
+This includes some essential types, like ``KeyboardInputViewController``, ``KeyboardContext``, etc., and important views, like ``KeyboardView``.

-The ``Keyboard`` namespace contains a lot of essential, keyboard-related types and views.
-By typing ``Keyboard`` and `.`, Xcode will list all essential types within this namespace, like ``Keyboard/KeyboardType``, ``Keyboard/KeyboardCase``, ``Keyboard/ReturnKeyType``, etc.
+The ``Keyboard`` namespace contains many essential, keyboard-related types and views.
+By typing ``Keyboard`` and `.`, Xcode will list all types in this namespace, like ``Keyboard/KeyboardType``, ``Keyboard/KeyboardCase``, ``Keyboard/ReturnKeyType``, etc.

 ## Controller

 ``KeyboardInputViewController`` is the most essential type in the library.
-Just make your **KeyboardController** inherit this class to get access to a bunch of additional ``KeyboardInputViewController/services``, ``KeyboardInputViewController/state``, and view lifecycle functions like ``KeyboardInputViewController/viewWillSetupKeyboardView()``.
+See the <doc:Getting-Started-Article> guide on how to use it to access a bunch of additional ``KeyboardInputViewController/services``, ``KeyboardInputViewController/state``, and lifecycle functions like ``KeyboardInputViewController/viewWillSetupKeyboardView()``.

-You can override many of the controller's open functions to customize its behavior.
+You can override controller functions to customize its behavior.
 By delegating the responsibility of certain operations to its ``KeyboardInputViewController/services`` and ``KeyboardInputViewController/state``, you can avoid having to rely on the controller for most operations.

-KeyboardKit also has a ``KeyboardController`` protocol that aims to make it easier to use KeyboardKit in other platforms than UIKit.
+KeyboardKit also has a ``KeyboardController`` that aims to make it easier to use KeyboardKit in platforms that don't support UIKit.

 ## Context

-KeyboardKit has a ``KeyboardContext`` that provides observable keyboard state that keeps the keyboard UI up to date.
-It has a ``KeyboardContext/textDocumentProxy`` reference, lets you get and set ``KeyboardContext/locale``, ``KeyboardContext/keyboardType``, etc. It also has auto-persisted ``KeyboardContext/settings-swift.property``.
+KeyboardKit has a ``KeyboardContext`` that provides observable keyboard state.
+It has a ``KeyboardContext/textDocumentProxy`` reference, lets you get and set ``KeyboardContext/locale``, ``KeyboardContext/keyboardType``, etc. and also has auto-persisted ``KeyboardContext/settings-swift.property``.

-Other namespaces define separate contexts, like ``AutocompleteContext``, ``KeyboardCalloutContext``, ``DictationContext``, etc. They will all automatically update the keyboard view when modified, and provide namespace-specific settings.
+Other namespaces define separate contexts, like ``AutocompleteContext``, ``KeyboardCalloutContext``, ``DictationContext``, etc. They all update the keyboard view when they're modified, and provide namespace-specific properties and settings.

 KeyboardKit automatically creates instances of these classes and injects them into ``KeyboardInputViewController/state``, and syncs with the controller when needed.